My Books

 The Gender Binary Is a Big Lie

-Written by Lee Wind, this nonfiction for readers age 11 and up publishes from Lerner Publishing Group/Zest Books in April 2024.
+Written by Lee Wind, this nonfiction for readers age 11 and up publishes from Lerner Publishing Group/Zest Books on August 6, 2024.

 Get ready to shatter those preconceived notions of a gender binary and dive deep into expressions of gender—both past and present—that reveal the gender binary really is a big lie.